lukasbaldauf/turtlennp/README.md

 # TurtleNNP
-TurtleNNP is a slow  implementation of neural network potentials aimed at ML/MM applications.
+TurtleNNP is a lightweight implementation of neural network potentials aimed at ML/MM applications.

 The software is based on the following paper: